-In the case of model 1 (see the top panels of Fig.~\ref{fig:modelspect-rslt}), the approximation turns out to successfully reproduce the input in terms of only three basis functions with $n=0$.
+In the case of model 1 (see the top panels of Fig.~\ref{fig:modelspect-rslt}), the approximation successfully reproduces the input spectral function in terms of only three basis functions with $n=0$.
 It means that the approximation

 which is obtained by substituting \eqref{eq:c-model1} into \eqref{eq:master-1st}, is already very accurate.
-But it should be noted that each coefficient in \eqref{eq:approx-model1} is the result of the cancellation among large values of $O(10^2)$ or $O(10^3)$ and hence the accuracy in the practical calculation will depend on the errors of $\tilde{C}_n^{(m)}$ and the correlation among them. $\Gamma=\lim_{\otd\to 0}{\tilde{\rho}(\otd)/\otd}$ is often related to a transport coefficient and is also well reproduced better than 2 \% in the expansion using only three basis functions.
+However, it should be noted that each coefficient in \eqref{eq:approx-model1} arises from cancellations among large contributions of $O(10^2)$, and hence the accuracy in the practical calculation will be sensitive to the errors of $\tilde{C}_n(\tilde{\tau},0)$ and the correlation among them. $\Gamma=\lim_{\otd\to 0}{\tilde{\rho}(\otd)/\otd}$ is often directly related to a transport coefficient and is also well reproduced better than 2 \% in the expansion using only three basis functions.

-For the case of the model 2 (see the middle panels of Fig.~\ref{fig:modelspect-rslt}), it turns out that including the nine basis functions corresponding to $n\le 2$ yields very successful approximation and $\Gamma$ is reproduced within 12 \%, 1 \%, 0.3 \% for $n=0$, $n\le 1$ and $n\le 2$, respectively.
-Unfortunately, again the high-precision numerical results for $\tilde{C}_n^{(m)}$ are required in a naive application to practical use.
+For model 2 (see the middle panels of Fig.~\ref{fig:modelspect-rslt}), it turns out that including the nine basis functions corresponding to $n\le 2$ yields very successful approximation and $\Gamma$ is reproduced within 12 \%, 4 \%, 0.2 \% for $n=0$, $n\le 1$ and $n\le 2$, respectively.
+However, high-precision numerical determinations of $\tilde{C}_n$ are again required to realize these accuracy for $\Gamma$.
 It is interesting to compare our result with those based on four different methods adopted in Ref.~\cite{Gunnarsson:2010}.
-Although the prerequisites are different and hence the totally fair comparison is not possible, our method with $n\le 2$ provides the best approximation.
+Although the prerequisites are different and hence the totally fair comparison is not possible, our method using all constraints with $n\le 2$ provides the best approximation.